custom-components/pyscript/docs/reference.rst

   be declared ``async``.
 Unless the Python module is designed to support async callbacks, it is not currently possible to have Python modules and packages call pyscript functions.
 The workaround is to move your callbacks from pyscript and make them native Python functions; see `Importing <#importing>`__.
+- Continuing that point, special methods (eg, `__eq__`) in a class created in `pyscript` will not work since they are async functions and Python will not be able to call them.
+The two workarounds are to use the ``@pyscript_compile`` decorator so the method is compiled to a native (non-ascync) Python function, or write your class in native Python and import it into ``pyscript``; see `Importing <#importing>`__.
+- The ``import`` function in ``pyscript`` fails to import certain complex packages.
+This is an open bug and it would be great if someone with some Python expertise could help fix it.
+In the meantime, the workaround is to import the module in a native Python file, and then import that shim module into pyscript.
+  See `Importing <#importing>`__.
 - pyscript and the HASS primitives that it uses are not thread safe - the code should only be executed in the main event loop.
 The ``task.executor()`` function is one way that regular Python code (not pyscript code) can safely be executed in a separate thread.
 The ``threading`` package can